 Tin Roof café

 Tin Roof café is incredibly cute!
 When you arrive it makes you feel at home.
 With its warm and cozy atmosphere, you don’t want to leave anymore.
 It is set in a nice garden full of trees.
 They serve delicious healthy food inspired by the famous chef Ottolenghi, whom I love.
 My shelves contain three of his cook books, and every single recipe is delicious.
-Also their juices are quite yummy.
+Also their juices are quite yummy, one of the true hidden places in Nairobi.

 African art & design for taking home